-Some of you may recall that a few weeks back we built two custom war rigs for Gaslands, the game of post-apocalyptic vehicular combat, written by Mike Hutchinson and published by Osprey Wargames.
+Some of you may recall that a few weeks back we built two custom war rigs for Gaslands (paid link), the game of post-apocalyptic vehicular combat, written by Mike Hutchinson and published by Osprey Wargames.

 At the time we mused about engineering a showdown between our two rival gangs, the Red Running Gaslands racing team and their frequent antagonists, Shish-Kebubba’s Hellscape Gumbo, a group of sand worm hunters who sell their signature wasteland stew at Gaslands arenas from coast to coast.

 Ultimately we decided that our crews should resolve their issues, one way or another, with a direct confrontation on the infamous Hellscape Highway, the official Martian-owned toll road running from the seaside mecca of Port Andreas to Crater City (formerly Las Vegas) in the deep desert.